Impact of the Hubble tension on the $r$-$n_s$ contour: Results with current data

 \subsection{Datasets and models}

 Datasets are as follows: \begin{itemize} \item \textbf{PR4}: The latest release of Planck maps (PR4), with the NPIPE code \cite{Planck:2020olo}.
 We take use of the \texttt{hillipop} likelihood \cite{Couchot:2016vaq} for high-$\ell$ part and \texttt{lollipop} \cite{Tristram:2020wbi} as low-$\ell$ polarization likelihood.
 As for the low-$\ell$ TT power spectrum, we take use of the public \texttt{commander} likelihood \cite{Planck:2019nip}.
 Planck PR4 lensing likelihood \cite{Carron:2022eyg} is included. \item \textbf{ACT}: The ACTPol Data Release 4 (DR4) \cite{ACT:2020frw} likelihood for all TT, TE, EE power spectrum, which has already been marginalized over SZ and foreground emission. \item \textbf{SPT}: The SPT-3G Y1 data \cite{SPT-3G:2021eoc} of the TE, EE power spectrum and the recent TT power spectrum data \cite{SPT-3G:2022hvq}.
 We take use of the likelihoods adapted for \texttt{cobaya}\footnote{\url{https://github.com/xgarrido/spt_likelihoods}}. \item \textbf{BK18}: The latest BICEP/Keck likelihood on the BB power spectrum\cite{BICEP:2021xfz}. \item \textbf{BAO}: The 6dF Galaxy Survey \cite{Beutler:2011hx} and SDSS DR7 main Galaxy sample \cite{Ross:2014qpa} for the low-$z$ part.
-The eBOSS DR16 data \cite{eBOSS:2020yzd}, which include LRG, ELG, Quasar, Ly$\alpha$ auto-correlation and Ly$\alpha$-Quasar cross-correlation, for the high-$z$ part.
-We use a combined likelihood with the BOSS DR12 BAO data \cite{BOSS:2016wmc}. \item \textbf{SN}: The uncalibrated measurement of Pantheon+ on the Type Ia supernovae (SNe Ia) ranging in redshift from $z= 0.001$ to 2.26. \cite{Brout:2022vxf} \end{itemize} In this work, for the CMB observations, we consider the combination of Planck and BICEP/Keck, and also the combination of Planck, ACT, SPT and BICEP/Keck (with a cutoff of the PR4 TT spectrum to $\ell$<1000).
-Besides, we cut the \texttt{hillipop} EE likelihood to $\ell>150$ in order to avoid the correlations with the \texttt{lollipop} likelihood.
+The eBOSS DR16 data \cite{eBOSS:2020yzd}, which include LRG, ELG, Quasar, Ly$\alpha$ auto-correlation and Ly$\alpha$-Quasar cross-correlation, for the high-$z$ part \footnote{ Although it has been argued that there may be some inconsistency with the Lyman-$\alpha$ BAO data (see e.g. Ref.\cite{Cuceu:2019for}), the joint constraint does not depend on whether the Lyman-$\alpha$ BAO data is included or not in the new data \cite{Schoneberg:2022ggi}.
+And we have checked that our conclusion does not depend on the selection of BAO data. } .
+We use a combined likelihood with the BOSS DR12 BAO data \cite{BOSS:2016wmc}. \item \textbf{SN}: The uncalibrated measurement of Pantheon+ on the Type Ia supernovae (SNe Ia) ranging in redshift from $z= 0.001$ to 2.26. \cite{Brout:2022vxf} \end{itemize} In this work, for the CMB observations, we consider the combination of Planck and BICEP/Keck, and also the combination of Planck, ACT, SPT and BICEP/Keck. { When the small scales of CMB spectrum can be complemented by ground-based CMB observations focused on small scales, we cut the PR4 TT spectrum to $\ell$<1000 as there are some doubts about the Planck TT high-$\ell$ part (e.g. \cite{Addison:2015wyg, Planck:2016tof, Motloch:2019gux}).
+Meanwhile, it has been shown that EDE seems to resolve Hubble tension in this scenario. { As we are investigating the impact of Hubble tension, we only focus on the scenario where Hubble tension can be resolved. } } Besides, we cut the \texttt{hillipop} EE likelihood to $\ell>150$ in order to avoid the correlations with the \texttt{lollipop} likelihood.
 BAO and SN, which do not conflict with the CMB observations, are included in all datasets.